 “It’s only a quarter of the way full,” I whisper to myself.
 “It’s not like I would be drinking the whole thing.”

 My hand reaches out and the swirly pads of my greedy fingertips almost graze the smooth, cool surface of the drinking glass, but then I stop myself.
 I can’t do it.
 I will not.
 I don’t do drugs, and even if I wanted to start doing them, I’m not going to start at grandMother’s house.
 Mother would kill me where I stand, and even if I didn’t tell Her about it, grandMother would.
 That’s how it works around here.
 The grapevines are paper thin and little birdies speak many tongues.
 I might as well just keep reading.
 Maybe the sound of my voice will wake G-Mah up.

 Monday, March 18th

-I ask him how the picture makes him feel.
+I ask Zak how the picture makes him feel.
 He tells me it makes him feel very sad, that he feels like he needs to cry.
-I tell him it’s okay to cry, that it’s always better to let your emotions out and to experience them rather than bottling them in and hiding from them.
+I tell him it’s okay to cry, that it’s always better to let your emotions out, to experience them rather than bottling them in and hiding from them.
 When you bottle stuff up, you never really get over it; having feelings is nothing to be ashamed of.
 I cried for days after my cat passed, hell I still cry about it, and he was just a cat; I can’t even imagine losing a brother.
 Shout to Jarome, don’t go anywhere homie.

 After a short while longer Zak asks if he can be alone, so I show myself out and close the door behind me.
 I can hear him continue to cry for a few minutes, but he eventually falls asleep.
-I hate to see my friend in pain, but I’m glad that he’s allowing himself to let the hurt out.
+I hate to see my friend in pain, but I’m glad he’s allowing himself to let the hurt out.
 Maybe this will help him move on a little bit.